HamiParsa/Game-Hub/README.md

 - 🔍 Advanced search and filtering for articles
 - 💬 User comments and discussion system
-- 🌙 Dark/Light mode toggle
+- 🌙 Dark mode toggle
-- 📱 PWA support for offline reading
-- 🔔 Push notifications for breaking news
 - 🎮 Game review and rating system

 ---